 - 1. At its eleventh session, the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP)1 requested the Joint Implementation Supervisory Committee (JISC) to reflect on synergies between joint implementation (JI) and other mitigation mechanisms.
 These reflections should focus on the cost-efficient use of resources, the coherence of mitigation instruments and the avoidance of double counting, in particular regarding the infrastructure and technical arrangements, tools, governance structures and processes. - 2.
 At the same session, the CMP also requested the JISC to prepare an analysis of experiences and lessons learned from JI for the possible design of mitigation mechanisms and on links and interactions with other tools.
-Such an analysis is to take into account submissions from Parties and admitted observer organizations, to be submitted by 31 March 2016, and any other relevant materials.
-The CMP requested that the analysis by and reflections of the JISC be forwarded to the CMP at its twelfth session.
+Such an analysis should take submissions from Parties and admitted observer organizations into account, submitted by 31 March 2016, and any other relevant materials.
+The CMP requested that the analysis by and reflections of the JISC be forwarded to the CMP at its twelfth session. - 3.
+In response to this request, the JISC, at its thirty-eighth meeting, considered an initial concept note and requested the secretariat to revise the document, taking into account the inputs and submissions to the JISC from Parties and admitted observers.
+The JISC requested a small group of members (Mr. Benoît Leguet, Ms. Gherghita Nicodim, Mr. Derrick Oderson, Mr. Konrad Raeschke-Kessler and Mr. Albert Williams) to work with the secretariat on the revised version for consideration by the JISC at its next meeting.
+Substantive changes to the initial concept note are highlighted. - 4.
+Only one submission from an admitted observer was received.